Thomas-Owens/HiddenWords/README.md

 # HiddenWords
 A project attempting to use a lossless picture format to hide data (text) within a picture.
+This project was abandoned for the better part of a year, a potiential partner dropped interest early on, life got busy.
+I'm ressurecting it because working customer service actually just sucks.

 # Goals:
 1. Produce a functional Text to ASCII converter.
 This has been done before, and might be done through a library instead.